MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 A Windows PowerShell script has been provided, so that you can easily set up the Azure resources that are described in [Configure export to Azure Data Lake](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake).
 If you prefer to do manual setup, skip this procedure, and continue with the procedure in the [Manual setup](#manual-setup) section.

 > [!NOTE]
-> Please follow the steps below to run the PowerShell script.
+> Follow the steps below to run the PowerShell script.
 The Azure CLI "Try it" option, or running the script on your PC may not work.

 Follow these steps to configure Azure by using the Windows PowerShell script.
 You must have rights to create an Azure resource group, Azure resources, and an Azure AD application.
 For information about the required permissions, see [Check Azure AD permissions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app).